Itheum/architecture-diagrams/live_whitepaper.md

 Itheum wants to change this current toxic model for personal data collection and exchange and level the playing field — where the commercial enterprise and “you” (the Data Creator) equally benefit from the trade of personal data.

 Itheum empowers data ownership in the metaverse and brings new market value to your data.
 It enables this by providing “decentralized data brokerage” technology.
 It’s a suite of tools that enables high-value data to be bridged from web2 to web3 and then be traded via peer-to-peer sales.
 It allows for “viral adoption” via our creative NFMe ID (Non-Fungible Me ID) and Data NFT technology and our innovative Data Coalition DAOs (which bulk trade your data).
-It also aims to be fully privacy-preserving, regulation-friendly, and cross-chain; making it the most comprehensive core blockchain data infrastructure available in the market with use-cases in both the enterprise and consumer space.
+Itheum also aims to be fully privacy-preserving, regulation-friendly, and cross-chain; making it the most comprehensive core blockchain data infrastructure available in the market with use-cases in both the enterprise and consumer space.

 It provides 3 fundamental products (that when used together) will flip the dynamic of personal data collection and exchange.